mmachenry/star-battle/README.md

 TODO
 ---

-* Create documentation and a test suite.
+* Create documentation

 * Consider parallelizing solution generation.
 A good strategy for this might be to provide an argument to generate that constrians the most significant digit in the puzzle generation to be a particular number.
 It could then be run in parallel with each possible argument.

-* Parameterize the board size.

 * Check for input validity of the board

 * Allow for parameterization of how many stars must be in each region.
 Some variations require 1 per region and have more regions.

+* Accept as many rule adjustments as possible on the commandline